 Pro: The Protagonists (+8pts)

-This movie revisited great protagonists like Chewbacca (Peter Mayhew), Han Solo (Harrison Ford), and Princess Leia (Carrie Fisher) after over thirty years since last seeing them on screen.
+This movie revisited great protagonists like Chewbacca (Peter Mayhew), Han Solo (Harrison Ford), and Princess Leia (Carrie Fisher) after over thirty years since we last saw them on screen.
 It was interesting to see these characters again, and to learn about what happened to them since the events of Star Wars: Episode VI - Return of the Jedi.
-They provided a heavy dose of nostalgia, and I liked getting the small taste of what these characters have been up to as well as seeing the part they would play in this story.
-They were main characters of the original trilogy, and I liked seeing them take the older mentor role for the new and younger characters introduced in this movie.
-The filmmakers had an iconic group of characters to pass on the torch to their newer characters, but in order for that to work the newer characters had to be effective.
+These characters gave the movie a heavy dose of nostalgia, and I liked getting the small taste of what these characters have been up to as well as seeing the part they would play in this story.
+They were main characters of the original trilogy, and I liked seeing them take on older mentor roles for the new and younger characters introduced in this movie.
+The filmmakers had an iconic group of characters to pass on the torch to their newer characters, but in order for that to work, the newer characters had to be effective.
 Fortunately, that was very much the case.

-I thought Finn (John Boyega) was a really interesting new character, as he was a Stormtrooper who realized that he was fighting for the wrong side.
-Then there was Rey (Daisy Ridley), the typical up-and-coming protagonist who begins to learn the ways of the force.
-Finally, there was Poe Dameron (Oscaar Isaac) who is an elite fighter pilot for the Resistance, although the filmmakers did not use this character much.
+Finn (John Boyega) was a really interesting new character, as he was a Stormtrooper who realized that he was fighting for the wrong side.
+Then there was Rey (Daisy Ridley), the typical up-and-coming protagonist who began to learn the ways of the force.
+Finally, there was Poe Dameron (Oscaar Isaac) who was an elite fighter pilot for the Resistance.
 Each character brought something different to the table.
 I liked the chemistry between them, and I really enjoyed the character development of both Finn and Rey.
 I liked what the filmmakers did with their respective stories, and I left the movie looking forward to seeing where the filmmakers would take their stories going forward.

 Con: The Millennium Falcon (-2pts)

-The Millennium Falcon shows up very conveniently in this movie.
-The protagonists need a ship, and low and behold an old ship is just lying around, and that ship just so happens to be the Millennium Falcon, and that ship just so happened to still fly.
-There was a very lazy explanation given for this, but the real reason is clearly just a plot device to make sure the movie goes in the desired direction.
-It was just really convenient for the protagonists, which just left me thinking that the filmmakers could have done a better job of introducing the ship.
-They could have had characters comment on the legendary Millennium Falcon earlier in the movie, suggesting that they know about the ship and assume that it no longer works.
-They could have also had Rey living on that junk of a ship, trying to save up to buy the parts necessary to fix it.
+The Millennium Falcon showed up very conveniently in this movie.
+The protagonists needed a ship, and low and behold, an old ship was just lying around, and that ship just so happened to be the Millennium Falcon, and that ship just so happened to still fly.
+There was a very lazy explanation given for all of this, but the real reason was clearly that it was just a plot device.
+The filmmakers could have had characters comment on the legendary Millennium Falcon earlier in the movie, suggesting that they knew about the ship and assumed that it no longer worked.
+They could have also had Rey living on the old ship, trying to save up to buy the parts necessary to fix it.
 Honestly, they could have done any number of other things, but they instead went with the approach that it was coincidentally functional, and coincidentally lying around right when the protagonists needed it most.

 Pro: Kylo Ren (+8pts)

-I liked Kylo Ren (Adam Driver) a lot, because I thought he was what George Lucas wanted Anakin Skywalker to be in the prequels.
+I liked Kylo Ren a lot, because I thought he was what George Lucas wanted Anakin Skywalker to be in the prequels.
 Kylo Ren was angry, he was powerful, he was trying to find his place, and he felt betrayed.
 This did not come out as a winy teenager, although I acknowledge that this character was further down the path of the dark side than Anakin was in the prequels.
-Instead, this character came across as powerful, angry, and severely unstable.
+Instead, this character came across as dangerous, power-hungry, and emotionally unstable.

-Kylo Ren was unpredictable and very emotional, and I thought Adam Driver did a really good job of bringing this to the screen effectively.
-He was an effective antagonist for this movie, he got plenty of interesting development, and the filmmakers left the door open for a lot more character development for this character going forward.
-Sure, this is a movie that follows the protagonists, but this movie felt like it was the first chapter in Kylo Ren's story, as much as it was the first chapter in Rey's.
-It established a sort of yin-yang relationship between the two characters, and while I liked the character of Rey, I found Kylo Ren to be a much more compelling character.
-His emotional instability made him very interesting -- Adam Driver's performance certainly helped this -- and I left the movie looking forward to seeing how his story would progress with future movies.
+Kylo Ren was unpredictable, very emotional, and I thought Adam Driver did a really great job bringing this to the screen.
+He was an effective antagonist for this movie, he got plenty of character development, and the filmmakers left the door open for a lot more for this character's story going forward.
+Sure, this was a movie that followed the protagonists, but this movie felt like it was just as much the first chapter in Kylo Ren's story, as it was the first chapter in Rey's.
+It established a sort of yin and yang relationship between the two characters, and while I liked the character of Rey, I thought Kylo Ren was a much more interesting character.

 Con: Captain Phasma & General Hux (-3pts)

-These were two promising antagonists that were unfortunately used poorly in this movie.
-To start: Captain Phasma (Gwendoline Christie).
-She was a visual badass in all of the marketing leading up to this movie, and she faced a fair comparison of being similar to Boba Fett from the original trilogy.
-The character was a mysterious and visually intimidating antagonist, and fans (including myself) were excited to see what her role would be in the movie.
+These were two promising antagonists that were unfortunately used poorly.
+Captain Phasma (Gwendoline Christie) was visually a badass in all of the marketing leading up to this movie, and there was the fair comparison to her being the new Boba Fett.
+The character was a mysterious and visually intimidating antagonist, and fans like myself were excited to see what her role would be in the movie.
 Unfortunately, her comparison to Boba Fett ended up being more fitting than anyone realized.
-The filmmakers hardly used Captain Phasma, which felt like a pretty big missed opportunity.
-Honestly, the movie would have been better off leaving this character out of the movie all together, much like the next character I am about to discuss.
+The filmmakers hardly used Captain Phasma, which felt like a pretty big missed opportunity, and the movie would have honestly been better off removing this character all together.

-General Hux (Domhnall Gleeson) could have been an intimidating high ranking officer of the First Order (like Tarkin).
-However, he ended up being just as emotionally unstable as Kylo Ren and I really do not think there was room for two characters like this in one movie.
+General Hux (Domhnall Gleeson) could have been an intimidating high ranking officer of the First Order.
+However, he ended up being just as emotionally unstable as Kylo Ren, and I really did not think there was room for two characters like this in one movie.
 Kylo Ren was more effective, as he was still an intimidating screen presence, and very obviously powerful and formidable in the ways of the force.
-General Hux, however, seemed like a small dog whose bark was a lot worse than his bite, and I think the movie would have been better off if he were more restrained or if he was left out of the movie entirely.
+General Hux, however, seemed like a small dog whose bark was a lot worse than his bite, which could not have been what the filmmakers were going for here.

 Pro: Star Wars Action & The Special Effects (+8pts)

 The action in this movie was pretty good.
-There were no incredibly choreographed duels, but there was an intense showdown at the climax of the movie.
+There were no incredibly choreographed duels, but there was an intense lightsaber showdown during the climax of the movie.
 There were also plenty of other strong action sequences with blasters, lightsabers, batons, explosives, and a couple of great sequences featuring X-Wings versus T.I.E.
 Fighters.
 The action was intense and entertaining, and it looked better than it ever has before in this franchise.

-The special effects were also done really well.
+The special effects were done really well.
 While the original trilogy used almost exclusively practical effects, due to the technical limitations of their time, the prequel trilogy relied too heavily on CGI.
-This movie marked the beginning of the sequel trilogy and showed that the filmmakers learned from the mistakes of the heavy CGI in the prequels.
+This movie marked the beginning of the sequel trilogy and it showed that the filmmakers learned from the mistakes of the heavy CGI in the prequels.
 The filmmakers of this movie seemed to know when to use practical effects, and when to use CGI, while also benefiting from having far more advanced CGI than the prequels did.
-The result was special effects that had the best of both worlds.
-They had the realism of practical effects, and had digital effects to hide any flaws or to do what simply could not have been done practically.
-The effects were excellent and made it very easy to submerse myself in this movie.
+The result was a lot of special effects that utilized the best of both worlds.
+They had the realism of practical effects, and they had digital effects to hide any flaws, to touch things up, and to do what simply could not have been done practically.
+The effects were excellent and it made it very easy to submerse myself in this movie.

 Con: A New Hope (-4pts)

-I liked the movie for trying to bring back a classic Star Wars feel.
+I liked the movie for trying to bring back a classic Star Wars vibe.
 I thought it succeeded for the most part, with utilizing practical effects whenever possible and with delivering personal character-focused stories with big stakes.
-However, the filmmakers decided to make this movie too similar to Star Wars: Episode IV - A New Hope by basically copying the bones of that plot.
-There was a young force-sensitive protagonist on a desert planet whose parents are a mystery and there were factions identical to the Empire and Rebellion in every way but their names.
-There was a super-weapon and space-station (now called Starkiller Base) and the whole climax was about trying to find its weakness and trying to destroy it.
+However, the filmmakers also decided to make this movie's story very similar to Star Wars: Episode IV - A New Hope, by basically copying the bones of that plot.
+There was a young force-sensitive protagonist on a desert planet who did not know who their parents were, and there were factions identical to the Empire and Rebellion in every way but their names.
+There was a planet destroying space-station and the whole climax was about trying to find the space station's weakness and trying to exploit it.
 There were many additional similarities, but I think you get my point.

 Grade: A- (90pts)